SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Configure and Run Example Application/README.md

 - Enter or adapt the constant for *NAMESPACE*.
 The namespace of the S/4HANA Cloud system has to be entered.
 This should be *sap/S4HANAOD/* plus the four character parameter you had picked in an earlier step.

-- Check *emClientId* in step 6 of Setup Connectivity and Extensibility --> SAP Cloud Platform Cockpit: Create a new service instance of SAP S/4HANA Cloud Extensibility with service plan “messaging” for enterprise eventing integration if you have doubts.
+HINT: Check *emClientId* in step 6 of Setup Connectivity and Extensibility --> SAP Cloud Platform Cockpit: Create a new service instance of SAP S/4HANA Cloud Extensibility with service plan “messaging” for enterprise eventing integration if you have doubts in respect to the four character parameter.